TIBCOSoftware/TCSTK-Cloud-CLI/README.md

 ```
 tcli [new / <task>][--debug(-d)] [--createCP(-c)] [--help(-h)]
 ```
-Note: When you just run "tcli" it will bring you in an interactive menu based on context.
+Note: When you just run "tcli" it will bring you in an interactive menu based on the context.

 ### Create new Cloud starter:
 ```